Guest Post - Mel's 6 Creative Tips To Get The Most Out Of Your Frequency Dictionaries

-Today we're starting with a guest post from Melissa.
+Today we're starting with a guest post from Mel.
 She is a polyglot who has been studying languages for over 9 years.
 I really liked her e-mail so I thought it would be nice to share it with you too:

 Frequency Dictionaries are your Best Friend!!!